 - 7. The Licensing Act 2003 which has been in force since 2005 requires that the authority produces a Statement of Licensing Policy and reviews it at least every 5 years.
-The current policy was last reviewed in 2012 and approved by Full Council on 11 December 2012. - 8.
-In accordance with the requirement to keep the Policy under review the Policy has now been updated for the five year period 2017 to 2022. - 9.
-In exercising its duties under the Act the Licensing Authority must act in accordance with the general principles of public administration, and under a duty to promote the statutory licensing objectives of preventing crime and disorder: preventing public nuisance: protecting public safety; and protecting children from harm. - 10.
-During the life of the current policy, it has proved satisfactory and there have been no challenges made to any parts of the Policy.
-This revision contains additional supportive information and is in accordance with the revised guidance issued by the Secretary of State under section 182 of the Licensing
+The current policy was last reviewed in 2017 and approved by Full Council. - 8.
+In accordance with the requirement to keep the Policy under review the Policy has now been updated for the five-year period 2022 to 2027. - 9.
+In exercising its duties under the Act the Licensing Authority must act in accordance with the general principles of public administration, and under a duty to promote the statutory licensing objectives of preventing crime and disorder: preventing public nuisance: protecting public safety; and protecting children from harm.